jcpowermac/hanlon-wiki/slice-image.md

     │       └── iso-metadata.yaml
     └── README

-Do not modify files in the image_svc_path, manual changes will resuilt in broken images:
+Do not modify files in the image_svc_path, manual changes will result in broken images:

     UUID: nVe9chgnS26gYdmCf4NW
     Type: OS Install